In this article

 Teachers

-All taxpayers who claim unreimbursed employee expenses on their tax returns need to keep records like receipts, canceled checks, or credit card statements to prove they paid for the business expenses and weren't reimbursed for them.
+All taxpayers who claim unreimbursed employee expenses on their tax returns need to keep proof of purchase records like receipts, canceled checks, or credit card statements to prove they paid for the business expenses and weren't reimbursed for them.

-Most employees who qualify for one of the above categories complete Form 2106, Employee Business Expenses, to calculate their deduction.
+Most employees who qualify for one of the above categories complete Form 2106, Employee Business Expenses, to calculate their deduction, and then report it on Form 1040.

 Form 2106 is pretty simple as far as tax forms go.
 In Part I of the form, you enter your expenses and any partial reimbursements received from your employer.
-Then, net the two figures to come up with your total unreimbursed business expenses.
+Then, net the two figures to calculate your total unreimbursed business expenses.

 It's a little more complicated if you drive your personal vehicle for work.
 In that case, you need to complete Part II of Form 2106 and provide the total miles you drove during the year and the miles you drove for business.
 Then, you calculate your deduction using the standard mileage rate or actual vehicle expenses.

 Educators don't have to file Form 2106 to claim the educator expense deduction.
-Instead, they report their deductions directly on Schedule 1 as above-the-line deductions.
+Instead, they report their deductions directly on Schedule 1 (Form 1040) as above-the-line deductions.

 A better way to manage business expenses

-Letting employees pay out-of-pocket for business expenses might seem like a cost-cutting move for business owners.
-But it's not really ideal.
+Letting employees pay out-of-pocket for business expenses might seem like a cost-cutting move for business owners, but it's not really ideal.
+Employees who routinely have to make work-related purchases with their own money might feel undervalued or unsupported, leading to low employee engagement and, potentially, turnover.

-It makes more sense to reimburse employees for any job-related expenses they incur because you can claim deductions for those expenses on your business tax return.
-This also gives you a more accurate view of your business operations and profitability because your financial statements reflect all your business expenses — not just the ones paid for via your own funds.
+It makes more sense to reimburse employees for any job-related expenses they incur because you can claim deductions for those expenses on your business tax returns.
+This also gives you a more accurate view of your business operations and profitability because your financial statements reflect all your business expenses—not just the ones you paid for with your own funds.

-Of course, implementing and managing an expense reimbursement program can be complex.
-Fortunately, Ramp’s expense management software offers a comprehensive solution to streamline this process, benefiting both you and your employees.
+Of course, implementing and managing an expense reimbursement program can be complex, especially for small businesses.
+Fortunately, Ramp’s expense management software offers a comprehensive solution to streamline the process, benefiting both you and your employees.

 With Ramp, you don't have to worry about collecting expense reports and chasing down paper receipts.
-You can give employees company cards with pre-set spending limits and policies.
+You can give employees corporate cards that automatically enforce your expense policies.
 When employees use their cards, Ramp prompts them to submit the receipt and matches it to the correct transaction.

-The software cuts down on reconciliations by automatically checking every transaction and flagging non-compliant expenses so you can focus on higher-level approvals.
-Ramp can also integrate seamlessly with your accounting software or enterprise risk management (ERP) system to automatically code and categorize expense transactions.
+Our software cuts down on reconciliations by automatically checking every transaction and flagging non-compliant expenses so you can focus on higher-level approvals.
+Ramp can also integrate seamlessly with your accounting software or ERP system to automatically code and categorize expenses.
 This automation reduces your administrative burden and ensures you always have up-to-date, accurate records.

 Capture every deductible business expense with Ramp

 Reimbursing employee business expenses doesn't have to be stressful or time-consuming.
-Our expense management software can help you keep employees happy and productive without the hassle of paper expense reports.
+Ramp’s expense management software can help you keep employees happy and productive without the hassle of paper expense reports.

-We can even provide analytics to give you insight into your spending, allowing you to identify trends and find ways to optimize business expenses.
+We even provide analytics to give you insight into your spending, helping you identify trends and find ways to optimize business expenses.
+Ramp’s cost-saving features and intelligent recommendations help customers save an average of 5% a year.

 Interested in learning more about how Ramp can help you improve employee satisfaction and run your business better?
 Request a demo or try Ramp for free.